 It should be emphasized, however, that ultimately no compromise is possible between everything and nothing.
 Time is essentially a device by which all compromise in this respect can be given up.
 It only seems to be abolished by degrees, because time itself involves intervals that do not exist.
 Miscreation made this necessary as a corrective device.
-The statement “For God so loved the world that He gave His only begotten Son, that whosoever believeth in Him should not perish but have everlasting life” needs only one slight correction to be meaningful in this context: “He gave it to His only begotten Son.”
+The statement “For God so loved the world that He gave His only begotten Son, that whosoever believeth in Him should not perish but have everlasting life” needs only one slight correction to be meaningful in this context: “He gave the world TO His only begotten Son.”
+(Italics mine.)
 (T-2.VII.5:10-14)

 It should especially be noted that God has only one Son.
 If all His creations are His Sons, every one must be an integral part of the whole Sonship.
 The Sonship in its oneness transcends the sum of its parts.
 However, this is obscured as long as any of its parts is missing.
 That is why the conflict cannot ultimately be resolved until all the parts of the Sonship have returned.
 Only then can the meaning of wholeness in the true sense be understood.
 (T-2.VII.6:1-6)